 Overview: New, slab-on-grade construction 30’x60 (1,800 sq. ft.), single story.
 Mixed use of wash/pack, storage, retail/CSA, and crew space.

 Before deciding to build from scratch, Lisa considered retrofitting a space into an existing, relatively new horse barn.
 Walking through the space with some rough floor plan sketches in hand she explored the pro’s and con’s.
 Finally, she landed on new construction so that she could get just what she wanted.
 She also felt converting a perfectly good horse barn to a vegetable wash/pack could reduce the future value of the horse barn and also her use of it for her own horses.
-Ultimately, the new construction added approximately $20,000 to an $80,000 project.
+Ultimately, the new construction added 20% to the project cost when compared to a renovation.
 Though not insignificant, the additional cost was well worth the benefits for Mighty Food Farm.

 What was at the top of the list?
 Comfort, efficiency, and safety.